 Lump-Sum Policy Settlement

-Alternatively, the insurance company may also offer, or we may request, a voluntary settlement in order to prematurely end the relationship with an insurer and provide our client with peace of mind.
-Insurance companies typically do not enter into voluntary settlements unless they believe that a policyholder is totally and permanently disabled and, in most instances, an insurer will not consider whether this is the case until a policyholder has been on claim for at least two years.
-In addition, if the insurance company believes there is any prospect of terminating benefits in the future, they will either refuse to settle or only offer to settle for an amount that dramatically discounts the value of the future benefits due under the policy.
+Alternatively, the disability insurance company may also offer, or we may request, a voluntary settlement in order to prematurely end the relationship with an insurer and provide our client with peace of mind.
+Disability insurance companies typically do not enter into voluntary settlements unless they believe that a policyholder is totally and permanently disabled and, in most instances, an insurer will not consider whether this is the case until a policyholder has been on claim for at least two years.
+In addition, if the disability insurance company believes there is any prospect of terminating disability benefits in the future, they will either refuse to settle or only offer to settle for an amount that dramatically discounts the value of the future benefits due under the policy.